Discover

 peculiar supernova in M81 – named SN1993J.
 David Bishop,

-about the discovery.
-Dave is not a supernova hunter, but does
+heard about the discovery.
+Dave is not a supernova hunter, but

-have an affinity for exploding stars and a background that includes
+does have an affinity for exploding stars and a background that

-working with computers and software.
-He checked the ISN page and
+includes working with computers and software.
+He checked the

-other sites, looking for details about this new discovery.
-He
+ISN page and other sites, looking for details about this new

-found bits and pieces of information about SN1993J at many different
+discovery.
+He found bits and pieces of information about SN1993J

-web locations.
-Then in 1996 another unusual supernova in NGC5584
+at many different web locations.
+Then in 1996 another unusual

-caught Dave’s attention.
-Again, the details were scattered.
+supernova in NGC5584 caught Dave’s attention.
+Again, the

-Driven by a desire to have all supernovae discovery information
+details were scattered.
+Driven by a desire to have all supernovae

-consolidated and accessible from one internet site, he created
+discovery information consolidated and accessible from one internet

 What information is displayed?